Skip to main content

 How Much Should You Invest in Pre-Sale Improvements?

-Focus your money where it matters most.
-Kitchen and bathroom updates influence buying decisions more than anything else, and they don’t have to be expensive.
-New cabinet hardware, fresh paint, and updated fixtures in a kitchen can return 80-100% of your investment.
-You’d be surprised what $2,000 can do—it’s often all you’ll need.
+Spend where it matters most.
+Kitchens and bathrooms move buyers more than anything else, and they don’t have to be expensive.
+New cabinet hardware, fresh paint, and updated fixtures can transform a kitchen for a couple thousand dollars.
+You’d be surprised how far $2,000 goes when it’s aimed at the right things.

 But don’t over-improve for your neighborhood.
 A $50,000 kitchen remodel in Deep Ellum isn’t the same play as one in Legacy West.
-The buyer expectations are different, the price ceilings are different, and your return will be different.
-That’s why I help my sellers match their improvements to what the local market actually rewards.
+The buyer expectations are different, the price ceilings are different, and so is your return.
+That’s the part I help sellers get right: match the improvements to what the local market actually rewards.

-Energy efficiency upgrades are a smart play in Texas—buyers worry about utility costs, and for good reason.
-Updated windows, better insulation, and a solid HVAC system give you a selling advantage.
-Lots of DFW buyers specifically look for energy-efficient features because they’ve already done the math on what a brutal Texas summer costs.
+Energy efficiency is a smart play in Texas, because buyers worry about utility bills for good reason.
+Updated windows, better insulation, and a solid HVAC system are a real selling point.
+Plenty of DFW buyers go looking for efficient features because they’ve already done the math on what a brutal summer costs.

 Frequently Asked Questions

 Q: How far in advance should I start preparing my DFW home for sale?
-A: Start 4-6 weeks before listing.
-That’s enough time for repairs, staging, and professional photography.
-In my experience, rushed preparation costs sellers real money through lower offers and longer market time.
-You can’t rush this part.
+A: Start 4 to 6 weeks before listing.
+That’s enough runway for repairs, staging, and photography.
+Rushed prep costs sellers real money through lower offers and longer market time, so don’t compress this part.

 Q: Should I get a pre-listing inspection in the Dallas-Fort Worth market?
 A: I’d recommend it.
-A pre-listing inspection helps you find issues early and shows buyers you’ve got nothing to hide.
+A pre-listing inspection surfaces problems early and shows buyers you’ve got nothing to hide.
 In competitive DFW markets, that transparency leads to smoother negotiations and faster closings.

 Q: What’s the average cost to prepare a home for sale in DFW?
-A: Most sellers invest $3,000-$8,000 in cleaning, minor repairs, and staging.
-That investment typically returns 150-300% through higher sale prices and faster transactions.
-It’s money well spent.
+A: Most sellers spend somewhere between $3,000 and $8,000 on cleaning, minor repairs, and staging.
+Put in the right places, it’s some of the best money you’ll spend on the whole sale.

 Q: Should I remain in my home during showings in the DFW market?
 A: Nope.
-Buyers explore more and form stronger emotional connections when the owner isn’t there.
-I tell all my clients to leave during showings and open houses—it makes a real difference.
+Buyers explore more, and form a stronger connection, when the owner isn’t there.
+I tell every client to clear out during showings and open houses.
+It makes a real difference.

 Kristy Purtle - Dallas REALTOR